Sexual and Reproductive Health

 Emergency contraception (EC) is a method of potentially preventing pregnancy after unprotected sexual intercourse.
 EC is effective if taken within 5 days after unprotected intercourse has occurred.
 Emergency contraception is available through the Advice Nurse at Engemann Student Health Center on a walk-in basis or at the Campus Pharmacy.

 Pregnancy testing and consultation for an unplanned pregnancy is available at the Engemann Student Health Center.
 This is a confidential service with a trained professional who will discuss your test results in a private setting and provide information and resources.

 Routine Gynecological Exams, PAP Smears and Sexually Transmitted Infection Screening

-Routine gynecological examinations, including include pap smears, pelvic examinations, and breast exams, are conducted by caring professionals experienced in women’s health.
+Routine gynecological examinations including pap smears, pelvic examinations and breast exams, are conducted by caring professionals experienced in women’s health.
 Read more about getting a Pap Smear here.

 Check-up, diagnosis and treatment of sexually transmitted infections and diseases are also available, including HIV testing.

 Students who have questions regarding use and methods of contraception, are invited to schedule an appointment with a medical services provider.

 Engemann Student Health Center is committed to providing comprehensive, integrated care for transgender individuals at USC.
 We understand that gender is a complex mix of cultural, biological and psychological factors.
 Engemann uses an integrative health model that can assist individuals with information and support related to gender non-conformity and identity.